Relaunching your business in a new market

-At the start of this year, Sharp Thinking were given the task of creating a new marketing strategy for a construction business to move from the commercial to residential market.
+A year ago, Sharp Thinking was given the task of creating a new marketing strategy for a construction business based in Kent to move from the commercial to residential market requiring a very different approach to marketing and business development.

-Sharp Thinking set about researching and building a plan to focus on increasing brand awareness, raising their profile and later in the year securing new leads.
+Sharp Thinking, a Tunbridge Wells based business, set about researching and building a plan to focus on increasing brand awareness, raising their profile and running lead generation campaigns.

 The Approach: Building from the foundations up